Are Sound Waves Longitudinal Waves

 • Acoustics: Design of concert halls, recording studios, and noise-canceling technologies all rely heavily on understanding how sound waves propagate and interact with different materials.

-• Medical Ultrasound: Medical imaging techniques like ultrasound utilize high-frequency sound waves to create images of internal organs.
+• Medical Ultrasound: Medical imaging techniques like ultrasound apply high-frequency sound waves to create images of internal organs.
 The understanding of sound wave behavior in biological tissues is crucial for accurate imaging.

 • Seismic Waves: The study of earthquakes relies on understanding seismic waves, which are also longitudinal waves (P-waves) along with transverse waves (S-waves).
 These waves propagate through the Earth's layers, providing valuable information about the planet's interior.